CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

-## AWS Parallel Cluster
+## System Requirements for 12US1 CMAQ Benchmark

 ### Please set up a alarm on AWS

 Configure alarm to receive an email alert if you exceed $100 per month (or what ever monthly spending limit you need).
 It may be possible to set up daily or weekly spending alarms as well.

-## Software Requirements for CMAQ on AWS Parallel Cluster Minimum Viable Product
+## Software Requirements for CMAQ on AWS Parallel Cluster

 Tier 1: Native OS and associated system libraries, compilers